Joiry/HSL_Carp/Part_01a.md

 A lot of modern terminal applications color different file types, so `-F` isn't as essential as it once was, but it can still be useful.

 `ls` has lots of other options.
-To find out what they are, we can use the `man` command, which was shortend from *manual*.
+To find out what they are, we can use the `man` command, which was shortened from *manual*.

 ~~~
 $ man ls